hjwhuge/hjwhuge/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on szgx
-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning Data Structures and Algorithms
 - 📫 How to reach me: hujiawei_h@163.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...